loliksamuel/Prometheus-Grafana_exercise_01/README.md

    prometheus server takes help from various exporters to collect metrics (Pull mechanism)
     (there is an exporter for each service: mysql-exporter, node-exporter etc...)

-## Browse Prometheus - leading open source software for monitoring / alerting (built at SoundCloud in 2012)(prometheus.io)
+## Browse Prometheus.io - leading open source software for scraping/querying/graphing/monitoring/alerting timeseries data
 1. Open your browser :  http://localhost:9090
 2. click Status → Targets
 3. validate that Prometheus can reach (State up) only 2 out of the 4 targets we told it to poll (in prometheus.yml)